SparkPost/pizza-bot/README.md

 ## Welcome Pizza Botter

 Howdy :wave: We're going to build a bot today.
 An awesome bot that will order you hot, delicious pizza.
 From Domino's.
 So, hot pizza.
-Well, maybe hot, but definitely at least warm pizza.
+Well, maybe not hot, but definitely at least warm pizza.
 From Domino's.
 OK, let's not get hung up on the definitions of "pizza" or "food".
 The bot will be awesome, I promise.

 Whether or not you actually want to _eat_ Domino's "pizza", this project will show us how to take a fun idea (a Slack bot that delivers pizza), break it down into small and manageable steps, and work with real-life (sometimes messy) external libraries to make your idea become a real thing.